-Presidential elections in the past have been negative and hard fought, but this is the first one in memory to have produced a recognized psychological condition.
+Presidential elections in the past have been negative and hard fought, but the 2016 election was the first one in memory to have produced a recognized psychological condition.
 A therapist in suburban DC has even coined a name for it: Election Stress Disorder.
-A recent online survey from the American Psychological Association found that more than half of all Americans report that this election is stressing them out.
+A recent online survey from the American Psychological Association found that more than half of all Americans report that the 2016 election was stressing them out.
 Are there ways of dealing with an anxious electorate short of putting Valium in the water supply?

 When people feel anxious they move into a reactive mode.
 As a result anxious people tend to be less flexible and less open to new experiences and points of view.
 They’re more likely to oversimplify what’s upsetting them and view life through a binary lens.